exercism/docs/season-of-docs-proposal.md

 ### Your project’s scope

 The project has the following goals:
-1. Work with Exercism's team to understand the gaps in our existing documentation.
+1. Work with Exercism's team to understand the gaps in our existing documentation
+2. Design a structure incorporating our existing and newly conceived docs
-2. Flesh out the structure with stubs for relevant docs, and crowd-source feedback on the best information to go into docs.
+3. Flesh out that structure with stubs for new docs, and crowd-source feedback on the best information to go into docs.
-3. Create missing documentation and reorganise existing docs as required.
+4. Create missing documentation and reorganise existing docs as required.
-4. Welcome and incorporate feedback from our team of maintainers, and the wider Exercism community.
+5. Welcome and incorporate feedback from our team of maintainers, and the wider Exercism community.
-5. Help develop guidance to empower language tracks to create their own per-language documentation.
+6. Help develop guidance to empower language tracks to create their own per-language documentation.

 Work that is out-of-scope for this project:
 - Working on natural-language translations